bruce-c-liu/Algorithms-Study-Helper/README.md

 **_nextScheduled_** = (time when you studied it) + 24 hours * (**RETENTION_RATE** ^ **_mastery_**)

 **RETENTION_RATE** = 2 (default)
 This is a constant in prompt.js.
-Increase it if you're someone who retains information longer (and vice-versa).
+-Increase it if you retain new information well.
+-Decrease it if you require more practice to retain information.

 **Table: Scheduling Intervals with RETENTION_RATE = 2**